suchimitha/just-the-docs/docs/response.md

 ### Response
 ### ResponseObject - Class
-When we call “BreadwinnerAPI.call” method, User would get the response in the form of ResponseObject wrapper.
+When we call “bw_xero_api01.BreadwinnerAPI.call” method, User would get the response in the form of ResponseObject wrapper.
 It consists of three variables: status: It’s a string, which represents the Response Code/status code of the request.
 Ex.: ‘200’ - for success Response.

 ### Errors:
 It is a list of instances of the “Error” class.
 It will be returned if there are any errors.
 With these, you can understand the reason for issues while interacting with Xero.